rspitler-alien/nimbostratus-target/README.md

 Starting the environment
 ------------------------

+Pre-Requisites:
-Make sure you have configured your "root" AWS credentials in `~/.boto` before you run the fabric script.
+1. Make sure you have configured your "root" AWS credentials in `~/.boto` before you run the fabric script.
+2. Fork the nimbostratus-target repo
+3. Create a new deploy key for the forked repo and configure the paths in config.py
+4. Update the variable VULNWEB_REPO in servers/django_frontend/user_data.py with new repo path
+5. Update variables in config.py
+    NOTE: In config.py depending on your region you will have to update the AMI-ID.
+Depending on your AMI-ID you may have to update the 'SIZE' variable.
+In most regions you will have to use a t2.micro.

 ```bash
 fab deploy